maxx1128/Webdev-Study-Notes/NonFiction/YouAreNotSoSmart.md

 #### Truth
 Procrastination is fueled by weakness in the face of impulses, and a failure to think about your own thinking.

+> ...the struggle between should versus want, some people have figured out something crucial: Want never goes away.
+Procrastination is all about choosing want over should because you don’t have a plan for those times when you can expect to be tempted.

+> The trick is to accept that the now-you will not be the person facing those choices, it will be the future-you—a person who can’t be trusted ...
+Your effort is better spent outsmarting yourself than making empty promises through plugging dates into a calendar or setting deadlines for push-ups.

 ## Normalcy Bias